 Left-Handers Through History

-Today, most of the struggles that left-handed people struggle with on their everyday life have to do with ergonomic issues, such as desks that are made only for right-handed people or objects such as scissors, measuring tapes, spiral notebooks, can openers, among many others, that are very difficult for left-handers to use.
+Today, most of the struggles that left-handed people struggle with in their everyday life have to do with ergonomic issues, such as desks that are made only for right-handed people or objects such as scissors, measuring tapes, spiral notebooks, can openers, among many others, that are very difficult for left-handers to use.
 On top of that, products that are made for left-handed people are much more expensive than those available for everyone.
 In short, everyday objects and commodities were not made for left-handed people.

 However, for many years, left-handed people were severely discriminated against and demonized.
-In the middle-ages, left-handed people were accused of witchcraft, and for centuries, up until very recent years, being left-handed was associated with the devil, and children were punished in schools for using their left-hand to write, and "retrained" to use their right hands.
+In the middle ages, left-handed people were accused of witchcraft, and for centuries, up until very recent years, being left-handed was associated with the devil, and children were punished in schools for using their left hand to write, and "retrained" to use their right hands.